cap-js/docs/guides/security/aspects.md

 <sup>1></sup>Hierarchical requests from the UI5 tree table do not use expand and are not affected by expand restriction.

-To restrict clients to filter (or not to filter) the data, you can define restictions on `$filter`:
+To restrict clients to filter (or not to filter) the data, you can define restrictions on `$filter`:

 - Use `@Capabilities.FilterRestrictions.Filterable: false` to prevent filtering on the entity.
 - Use `@Capabilities.FilterRestrictions.RequiresFilter: true` to indicate that clients must send requests with `$filter`.